1.3 CPB Content Outline & Weights

 Exact percentages are set by AAPC and revised periodically, so confirm the current figures on the official outline.
 The general pattern, however, is consistent:

 • Billing regulations, HIPAA and compliance, and types of insurance form a substantial middle tier.
+Compliance is heavier than newcomers expect because a single fraud-and-abuse question can hinge on the difference between the False Claims Act, the Anti-Kickback Statute, and Stark Law.

-• Coding for billers is a smaller share than on the CPC exam.
+• Coding for billers is a much smaller share than on the CPC exam.
 Billers need enough coding knowledge to verify medical necessity, apply modifiers, and catch obvious errors - not the full code-assignment depth a coder needs.

 Always Use the Current Official Outline

 Domain names and weights change between exam years.
 On day one of studying, download the current CPB content outline directly from AAPC's CPB certification page and treat it as the master checklist for the rest of this guide.
-If a percentage in any study material conflicts with the AAPC outline, the AAPC outline wins.
+If a percentage in any third-party study material conflicts with the AAPC outline, the AAPC outline wins.

 Test Your Knowledge